Holocaust Orphan Scroll

 In 2012, Temple Beth Ohr set out to give an orphaned Torah a home and a family.
-An orphaned Torah is a Torah that survived הַשּׁוֹאָה The Shoah, Holocaust (1941-1945) and the near total annihilation of European Jewry by the Nazis, though the community that once read from, celebrated with, and studied were all murdered.
+An orphaned Torah is a Torah that survived הַשּׁוֹאָה The Shoah, Holocaust (1941-1945), and the near-total annihilation of European Jewry by the Nazis, though the community that once read from, celebrated with, and studied it were all murdered.

 In 1942, a group of members of Prague’s Jewish community devised a way to bring the religious treasures from the deserted communities and destroyed synagogues to the comparative safety of Prague.
-The Nazis were persuaded to accept the plan and more than 100,000 artifacts were brought to the Museum.
-Among them were about 1,800 Torah scrolls.
-Each was meticulously recorded, labelled and entered on a card index by the Museum’s staff with a description of the Scroll and the place it had come from.
-They worked, under appalling conditions, to preserve what little remained of the Jewish communities decimated by Nazi hatred of Jews and bring those surviving artifacts to the Central Jewish Museum in Prague.
+The Nazis were persuaded to accept the plan, and more than 100,000 artifacts were brought to the Museum, among them were about 1,800 Torah scrolls.
+Each was meticulously recorded, labeled and entered on a card index by the Museum’s staff, with a description of the scroll and the place it had come from.
+They worked under appalling conditions to preserve what little remained of the Jewish communities decimated by Nazi hatred of Jews to bring those surviving artifacts to the Central Jewish Museum in Prague.
 These remaining artifacts were vulnerable to vandals and plunderers.
-This Jewish initiative was directly responsible for the subsequent conservation of the Scrolls.
+This Jewish initiative was directly responsible for the subsequent conservation of the scrolls.

 It was hoped by the Jewish community that these treasures would be protected and might one day return to their original communities.
 Tragically, all the curators at the Museum were eventually transported to Terezin and Auschwitz.
 Only two survived, and the Czech Jewish community after the war was too depleted to be able to care for them.
 Their legacy was the catalogue of the vast collection in the Museum, eventually to become the Jewish Museum of Prague.